-t should be noted that actual rates will vary (sometimes significantly) when reviewing a local area due to regional variation of employment densities as well as the variation and range of specific uses.
-Additionally floor space rates will likely vary over time due to the changing nature of the economy.
-For example, and an overall increase in GFA required per employees over time. , Local Government Infrastructure Plan (I GIP) Interim Amendment No. 1 - Planning Assumptions Extrinsic Materia
+It should be noted that actual rates will vary (sometimes significantly) when reviewing a local area due to regional variation of employment densities as well as the variation and range of specific uses.
+Additionally, floor space rates will likely vary over time due to the changing nature of the economy.
+For example, an industrial warehouse using more automation will result in an overall increase in GFA required per employee over time.